dotnet/csharplang/spec/documentation-comments.md

 ### &lt;list&gt; {#list .Appendix3}

 This tag is used to create a list or table of items.
-It can contain a &lt;listheader&gt; block to define the heading row of either a table or definition list.
+It can contain a `<listheader>` block to define the heading row of either a table or definition list.
 (When defining a table, only an entry for *term* in the heading need be supplied.)

-Each item in the list is specified with an &lt;item&gt; block.
+Each item in the list is specified with an `<item>` block.
 When creating a definition list, both *term* and *description* must be specified.
 However, for a table, bulleted list, or numbered list, only *description* need be specified.

 **Syntax:**